ReenitaK/Professional-Portfolio-Reenita-Keys/README.md

 ## Portfolio Artifacts
 This portfolio includes required coursework artifacts such as:

-### Artifact #1 — AI & Machine Learning Timeline
+### Artifact #1 — AI Lab Documentation: Custom GPT Assistant
-A curated timeline illustrating major developments in Artificial Intelligence and Machine Learning, supported by research and structured visually to demonstrate my understanding of the evolution of the field.
+This artifact showcases the AI Lab project where I designed and built a custom GPT assistant using ChatGPT’s GPT creation tools.
+The documentation includes the design process, instruction structure, testing results, and final configuration of the assistant.
+This project demonstrates my ability to build and refine AI-driven tools, apply prompt engineering principles, and document technical work in a clear and professional format.

 Additional artifacts will be added as the course progresses.